vinayhr01/Twitter-Sentiment-Analysis-Web-Application-Project/README.md

 We have a trained three different machine learning models Naive Bayes, Support Vector Machine (SVM) and Logistic Regression on finalD.csv file and accuracies are compared.

+For the frontend of this application Django python framework has been used.

 The project provided SVM with highest accuracy and it has been used to classify new tweets fetched in real-time from twitter based on economic crisis.

 The VADER library is a popular 3rd party Social media Sentiment Analyzer which is also used in this project for prediction on same new tweets fetched real-time.